jenny-tru/davidjenny/src/pages/schedule.md

 ## Casual Welcome Dinner 🍕

 For our out-of-town guests traveling from afar: We're excited to welcome you!
-After checking in to your accommodation (available from 3pm Friday), please join us at 6pm for a casual dinner and drinks in the backyard of our rented AirBnb.
-This intimate gathering is a special opportunity for us to catch up with those we don't often see, kicking off our wedding weekend festivities!
+After checking in to your accommodation (available from 4pm Friday), please join us at 6:30pm for a casual dinner and drinks in the backyard of our rented AirBnb.
+This small gathering is a special opportunity for us to catch up with those we don't often see, kicking off our wedding weekend festivities!

 ## Tea Ceremony 🫖